 - Resume, copy of degrees, certificates, IDs, etc. will be considered as supporting material.

 Please Note: Whether you are an internal or external candidate, IF YOUR APPLICATION PACKAGE IS INCOMPLETE, YOU WILL NOT BE CONSIDERED further for a vacancy.

-For some positions, you may have to complete a work related exercise/test which is relevant to the job.
-For instance, if you have been selected to interview for a finance position, you may have to undertake an Excel test prior to the interview that day or any other day.
-Attendance for an interview may be subject to the successful completion of a work related exercise/test.
+For some positions, you may have to complete a work-related exercise/test which is relevant to the job.
+For instance, if you have been selected to interview for a finance position, you may have to undertake an Excel test prior to the interview.
+Attendance for an interview may be subject to the successful completion of a work-related exercise/test.
 The hiring office will determine the pass rate of the exercise/test.

-You will need to be certified by both our security and medical departments before you can begin work with the Embassy, therefore we would always recommend not handing in your notice to your current employer before you have received full clearances.
-Additionally, please note that the Embassy is willing to negotiate the notice period that in accordance to Honduran labor law, you will need to provide your current employer.
+You will need to be certified by both our security and medical departments before you can begin work with the Embassy; therefore, we would always recommend not handing in your notice to your current employer before you have received full clearances.
+Additionally, please note that the Embassy is willing to negotiate the notice period that, in accordance to Honduran labor law, you will need to provide to your current employer.